 Non-academic Project Leader

-Mathias ADER is Director of Environmental Transition at Rouen-Normandy Conurbation.
-He is responsible for implementing metropolitan actions relating to the preservation of natural environments and biodiversity, as well as the transition of agricultural and food systems, particularly through the Territorial Food Project (PAT).
-As co-project leader, his involvement from the outset has been crucial in integrating the specific challenges of the region and the priorities of the metropolitan area.
-He ensures that the project is closely linked to academic research and public action, contributing his field expertise, detailed knowledge of regional dynamics and an operational vision that promotes sustainability and the appropriation of results by local actors.
+As a co-leader of the project, his involvement from the initial planning phase was crucial in integrating the region’s specific challenges and the metropolitan area’s priorities.
+He ensures that the project is closely aligned with both academic research and public action, contributing field expertise, a detailed understanding of regional dynamics and an operational vision that promotes sustainability and the adoption of results by local stakeholders.

 PARTNERSHIPS